Recording Engineering and Studio Techniques (5 Courses, 328 Hours)

 You will receive instruction in the scientific theory and principles of both analog and digital recording, and you will apply your understanding by engineering both analog and digital recording sessions and mixes, including sessions in which both analog and digital are synchronized and used together in the same recording.
 You will become expert in the theory and practice of magnetic recording, including the alignment and calibration of tape recorders; as well as receiving training in digital recording systems, including Pro Tools training for recording, mixing and basic editing.
 You will also apply this knowledge to the digital mastering of compact discs and dvds.
 We also teach how to use plug ins from MCDSP, Izotope, Waves, and more.

 During the course of instruction, you will do at least four recording sessions and mixes, in both stereo and surround sound.
 One of these will be your own personal project, in which you choose the musicians and the music, and personally engineer a major recording session and automated mix.
 You will have access to any and all of the studios, fine microphones and top-of-the-line professional equipment in the world-class Omega Recording Studios.

 The Recording Engineering and Studio Techniques program can be taken individually, in combination with other Component programs, or as part of Omega’s Comprehensive, Audio Engineering for the Music Industry, or Audio Engineering for Film and Television programs.
-The program duration is approximately nine months for daytime students and twelve months for evening students.
+The program duration is approximately 44 weeks for daytime students and 52 weeks for evening students.
 Parts of this program are included in the Audio Production Techniques and the Sound Reinforcement for Live Performance programs.
 If taken in combination with these, the tuition will be adjusted so that you will pay only once for the portions of the programs that are shared.